-The Acting Veterans Integrated Service Network and Facility Directors agreed with the CBOC and other outpatient clinic review findings and recommendations and provided acceptable improvement plans.
+The Interim Veterans Integrated Service Network Director and Facility Director agreed with the CBOC and other outpatient clinic review findings and recommendations and provided acceptable improvement plans.
 (See Appendixes C and D, pages 15-18, for the full text of the Directors' comments.)
-We will follow up on the planned actions until they are completed.
+We will follow up on the planned actions for the open recommendations until they are completed.